 Baba O Riley by The Who

-Whether you believe it to be about desolation or celebration, there’s no doubt being in a teenage wasteland is a mindset worth adopting for the vacation.
+Whether you believe the song is about desolation or celebration, being in a teenage wasteland is a mindset worth having for a vacation.

 Rocket Man by Elton John

 I don’t want to be a rocket man.
 Nor do most people (I think).
 But we are free to be who we want to be… at least for the getaway!

 Summer of ’69 by Bryan Adams